MJKWoolnough/limage/xcf/README.md

 func DecodeCompressed(r io.ReaderAt) (limage.Image, error)
 ```
 DecodeCompressed reads an XCF layered image, as Decode, but defers decoding and
-decompressing, doing so upon an At method
+decompressing, doing so upon an At method.

 #### func  DecodeConfig

 ```go
 func DecodeConfig(r io.ReaderAt) (image.Config, error)
 ```
-DecodeConfig retrieves the color model and dimensions of the XCF image
+DecodeConfig retrieves the color model and dimensions of the XCF image.

 #### func  Encode

 ```go
 func Encode(w io.WriterAt, im image.Image) error
 ```
-Encode encodes the given image as an XCF file to the given WriterAt
+Encode encodes the given image as an XCF file to the given WriterAt.

 #### type CompressedGray